 PROACTIVE INFECTION PREVENTION

-Following the latest guidelines from the CDC for dental care, our entire facility will be equipped with a building-wide HEPA filtration system and negative pressure HVAC.
+Following the latest guidelines from the CDC for dental care, our entire facility is now equipped with a building-wide HEPA filtration system, and negative pressure HVAC systems in all pediatric operatories and other treatment spaces.

 INCREASED ACCESSIBILITY

-Arriving for an appointment will become easier—and safer.
-The Clinic’s main entrance will move from Lime Street to the rear side of the building.
+Arriving for an appointment has become much easier—and safer.
+The Clinic’s main entrance has moved from Lime Street to the rear side of the building.
 The change puts the entrance right next to the parking lot—a more convenient location for everyone, especially parents with children in wheelchairs or strollers.

 ENVIRONMENTALLY RESPONSIBLE ADDITION